vxcall/Dainsleif/README.md

 # HACK4CSGO :zap:
 First of all, if you are enough kind to motivate me, just **star** this project :) I would be very happy.

-This is an internal cheat for CSGO I've been working on as my training of reverse engineering.
+This is an internal cheat for **_Counter-Strike: Global Offensive_** I've been working on as my training of reverse engineering.
 Since I don't intend to make this a malicious software, **this isn't considered to be performed in multi player mode**.
 Keep in that mind.

 Besides that, I'm not a skilled hacker as this cheat is not a high quality as of today.
-However, It's interesting for you to see this project evolving day by day. (me as well XD)
+However, It may be interesting for you to see this project evolving day by day. (me as well XD)

 If you have any question about this project, feel free to ask me through [issue](https://github.com/s3pt3mb3r/HACK4CSGO/issues).

-### STILL WORKING: July 29, 2020
+### STILL WORKING: July 31, 2020

 # Support me :two_hearts:
 Any supports will be greatly appreciated.